 The Electrical Technology Certificate of Achievement is designed to prepare students for entry-level positions in an electrical technology related trade.
 The curriculum incorporates courses in skills application, trades math, print reading, and building codes.
-The Electrical Technology Certificate of Achievement stacks upon the Certificate of Specialization.

 Students will be able to apply basic skills and knowledge required for employment in an electrical technology related trade.